jncraton/computational-thinking-cpsc2020/lectures/05-variables.md

 Assignment Statement
 --------------------

-- Creates a new variable
+- Creates or rebinds a variable
 - Gives the variable a value

 ```python